wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/3-understand-office-add-ins-developer-tools.md

 ## Explore the APIs with Script Lab

-Script Lab's an add-in that can be used to explore Office JavaScript APIs while you're working in an Office program such as Excel or Word.
+Script Lab is an add-in that can be used to explore Office JavaScript APIs while you're working in an Office program such as Excel or Word.
 It's available for free via AppSource and is a useful tool to include in your development toolkit as you prototype and verify the functionality you want in your add-in.
-Through Script Lab, you can access a library of built-in samples to quickly try out APIs or even use a sample as the starting point for your own code.
+In Script Lab, you can access a library of built-in samples to quickly try out APIs or even use a sample as the starting point for your own code.

 The following video shows Script Lab in action.